insideout/ai/_posts/_archive/2020-02-04-reply-european-central-bank-explores-the-possibilities-of-machine-learning-with-a-coding-marathon-organised-by-reply.md

 ---
 category: news
 title: "REPLY: European Central Bank Explores the Possibilities of Machine Learning With a Coding Marathon Organised by Reply"
-excerpt: "Reply has proven its Artificial Intelligence and Machine Learning capabilities with numerous projects in various industries and combines this technological expertise with in-depth knowledge of the financial services industry and its regulatory environment."
+excerpt: "Reply has proven its Artificial Intelligence and Machine Learning capabilities with numerous projects in various industries and combines this technological expertise with in-depth knowledge of the financial services industry and its regulatory environment.
+Coding marathons using the latest technologies are a substantial element in Reply’s ..."
 publishedDateTime: 2020-02-04T10:00:00Z
 webUrl: "https://www.businesswire.com/news/home/20200204005137/en/REPLY-European-Central-Bank-Explores-Possibilities-Machine"
 type: article